lebsral/strawberry-r-via-spelling/docs/templates.md

 # Template System Documentation (Qwen3-4B)

+**Project Policy:** Qwen3-4B is always used in non-thinking mode (enable_thinking=False) for all template processing and evaluation.
+Thinking mode is strictly prohibited and enforced in code.
+Any attempt to use thinking mode will raise an error.

+**Clarification:** Spelling data is used for training, but evaluation is strictly limited to character position and character count tasks.
+Spelling is never used as an evaluation metric.
+All evaluation metrics, scripts, and documentation must focus exclusively on position and count.

 > **Note:** As of Task 14.1 (DONE), all template-based data generation uses the Qwen3-4B **tokenizer** only.
 The full model is only loaded for inference/evaluation.
 Scripts and imports must follow the `src/` layout (see `.cursor/rules/module_imports.mdc`).
 This is now the project standard.

 ## Overview